Oliver Auld, Partner

 Oliver regularly acts for trustees and beneficiaries in a broad range of contested and uncontested court applications to resolve issues that have arisen in the administration of trusts and estates both in England and offshore jurisdictions.
 He also acts in relation to claims for breach of trust or professional negligence where a loss has been caused to assets held in trust, particularly in the context of failed investments.
 He regularly works alongside colleagues in the firm’s private wealth, family and financial services teams to deal with complex trusts and tax, divorce and investment matters.
 He has significant experience acting in relation to claims challenging the validity of wills and under the Inheritance (Provision for Family and Dependants) Act 1975.
 He also acts for clients in sensitive and confidential disputes in the Court of Protection.

-Oliver has been recognised as “Next Generation Lawyer” by the Legal500 in 2017 and an “Associate to Watch” by Chambers and Partners in 2018 in the field of contentious trust and probate.
+Oliver has been recognised as a 'Rising Leader' in Legal Week’s Private Client Global Elite 2022.
 He also writes regularly for various legal publications specialising in trust and estate matters and is a member of the LexisNexis panel of Private Client Experts.

 Oliver is admitted to practise in England and Wales.